GigiLoria5/AssistanceTickets-Polito-WA2-2023/server/README.md

 - POST `/API/tickets`

-    - Description: Allows to create a ticket
+    - Description: Allows to create a ticket for a purchased product
     - Permissions allowed:
         - Clients
     - Request body: productTokenId of the related purchase with issues and a